letsirk/eiv-research-project/README.md

 ## Introduction

 A research project, continuous to [project](https://github.com/letsirk/EIV) in Explorative Information Visualization course, explores different Machine Learning and Natural Language Processing techniques to group ingredients based on the names in the receipts.
-The project was accomplished during 2019 for Research Project in Machine Learning and Data Science course.
+The project was accomplished during 2019 for *Research Project in Machine Learning and Data Science* course.
+The detailed information about the project and its results can be found [here](https://github.com/letsirk/eiv-research-project/blob/master/research-project-in-machine-learning-report.pdf).
+Furthermore, the results are summarized in the last cell of [this notebook](https://letsirk.github.io/eiv-research-project/).

 ## Techniques and Tools